modphysnobel/modphysnobel.github.io/docs/vol-IV/volume-IV.md

 Physics, as a natural science, deals with objects and forces acting in regions that existed since the beginning of time, as well as in regions observed nowadays in modern accelerators of particles.
 In a quite different domain of knowledge, social sciences describe and interpret how human beings organize their way of living, producing, consuming and creating.
 The ways of building and applying concepts, models and research methodologies are quite different in universes integrated by particles, waves and energy, as compared with those universes where the participants are individuals and their evolving societies.
 In both universes Mathematics are bridges for solving problems and ladders for attaining better and better explanations.

-In this Volume IV we review and comment the essential nodes of a cognitive network of explanations, discoveries, and inventions that have been recognized with Physics Nobel Prizes (Chapters 13: Development of knowledge in high energy physics and 14: Evolution of cosmology) and Prizes in Economic Sciences in Memory of Alfred Nobel (Chapter 15: Universes composed by humans and societies).
+In this Volume IV we review and comment the essential nodes of a cognitive network of explanations, discoveries, and inventions that have been recognized with Nobel Prizes, mostly in Physics and few in Chemistry (Chapters 13: Development of knowledge in high energy physics and 14: Evolution of cosmology) and Prizes in Economic Sciences in Memory of Alfred Nobel (Chapter 15: Universes composed by humans and societies).

 The chapters 13 and 14 are dedicated to Physics and deal with high energy physics which comprehend nuclear physics, particle physics and cosmology.
 These regions of the universe differ in the size of its components and the intensity of the energies involved.
 The last chapter 15 is dedicated to Economics Sciences, as a social science where the use of mathematics is more appealing.
 One reason is because several mathematical ideas and procedures as well as some physical concepts and models have been used and adapted to study social processes, not with a reductionistic approach.
 Furthermore, many economists have been former mathematicians and some of them studied Physics.